ufs-community/land-DA_workflow/docs/source/BuildingRunningTesting/BuildRunLandDA.rst

       sed -i 's/--cpus-per-task=1/--cpus-per-task=4/g' submit_cycle.sh

-   ..
-COMMENT: 4, or 5?
-Both are in the doc provided to me...

 #.
 When using GSWP3 forcing option, users may also have to alter ``MACHINE_ID`` in line 8 of ``settings_DA_cycle_gswp3``.
 The default value is ``hera``, but ``orion`` is another option: